 Rosacea starts off as it ends: with facial redness of a greater or lesser degree.
-There are variances in the condition, but the one feature is redness of the face.
+There are variances in the condition like papules and inflammation, but the one consistent feature is redness of the face.

 The first thing that happens is blushing and flushing easily, which can be associated with other feelings – if you are starting to blush more easily, it could feel like you are becoming more sensitive to embarrassment.
 This isn’t always true, but in many people they are very much connected.